ayushsingh82/PulseHYPE/Readme.md

-# HYPE: Universal DeFi Intelligence & Simulation Platform
+# PulseHYPE: Universal DeFi Intelligence & Simulation Platform

-**HYPE** is the fastest, smartest way to swap, stake, farm, analyze, and simulate DeFi transactions—powered by advanced route-finding, DeFi intelligence, and analytics for the HyperEVM ecosystem.
+**PulseHYPE** is the fastest, smartest way to swap, stake, farm, analyze, and simulate DeFi transactions—powered by advanced route-finding, DeFi intelligence, and analytics for the HyperEVM ecosystem.

 ---